 There’s a reason why video games are such a popular pastime for adults and children alike.
-These games are incredibly adept at keeping the users engaged by dividing the steps required to accomplish a task and rewarding them at every step of the way through points or in-game items.
+They keep the users engaged by dividing the steps required to accomplish a task and rewarding them at every step of the way through points or in-game items.

-A 2019 study found that 88% said gamification makes them feel happier when engaging with training.
-Since one of the main struggles with cyber security awareness programs is getting employees to finish the required content, gamification features are a real boon.
+Since one of the main struggles with cyber security awareness programs is getting employees engaged in the required content, gamification features are a real boon.

 1. Immersive Content

-One of the main reasons video games hook the players is that they have exciting storylines with lovable characters and captivating worlds.
-It’s one of the main reasons why people purchase video games and keep coming back to them time and time again.
+One of the main reasons video games hook the players is that they have exciting storylines with engaging characters and captivating worlds.

-For example, instead of the typically written introductions, use animated videos with two characters that come back through the discussed topics.
-Similarly, don’t be afraid to use humour around subjects like password creation to keep the users engaged and to allow them to relate to the situation.
+Don’t be afraid to use humor around subjects like password creation to keep the users engaged and to allow them to relate to the situation.

-If your users have fun while they’re learning about cyber security, they’re more likely to complete the course, and maybe even look forward to the next one.
-This can only happen if the content of the program is engaging and fun.
+If your users have fun while learning about cyber security, they’re more likely to complete the course and maybe even look forward to the next one.
+This can only happen if the program’s content is engaging and relevant.

-Getting points after each quiz during the program is a great way to get users to finish the course.
-It encourages them to go through all the content so they can later compare their score with their coworkers and further increases the immersion in the content.
+This encourages them to go through all the content so they can later compare their score with their coworkers and further increases their immersion in the content.

-Most cyber security awareness programs follow the same formula: an introduction, a teaching section and a quiz to test the users on the content.
-Any occasion to break from that mould should be taken as it will inevitably lead to better engagement.
+Most cyber security awareness programs follow the same formula: an introduction, a teaching section, and a quiz to test the users on the content.
+Any opportunity to break from that mold should be taken as it will inevitably lead to better engagement.

 4. Facilitate Behavior Change

-Personalization and localization of content can help with this but one of the best solutions to this issue is gamification.
+One of the best solutions to this issue is gamification.
 When users have to interact with the content and get feedback loops in the form of points, they become more involved with the subjects.
-This leads to easier internalization of the concepts and ultimately positive behavior changes.
+This leads to easier retention of the concepts and, ultimately, positive behavior changes.

 The beauty of gamification is that it doesn’t only apply to your future campaigns and program.
-These elements can be integrated in your regular programs that have to be re-run every few months like password strength and phishing.
+These elements can be integrated into your regular programs that have to be re-run every few months, like password strength and phishing.

-Some of the elements discussed earlier require a specific platform to execute, but certain gamification features can easily be implemented anywhere.
-A simple quiz can become much more engaging if you add a time limit to it, leading the user to be competitive against themselves to remember the answer in time.
+A simple quiz can become much more engaging if you add a time limit, making the user competitive towards themselves to remember the answer in time.

 The Gamification Era

-It’s important to realize that this is not a trend or a fad.
-The E-Learning gamification market was expected to reach 1.5 billion dollars in 2020.
-These concepts have been studied at length by psychologists and used by video game developers to grow their industry to billions of dollars.
-Gamification has proven time and again to improve educational program and is a logical next step.
+The eLearning gamification market was expected to reach 1.8 million dollars in 2023.
+Gamification has proven time and again to improve educational programs and is a logical next step.

 Gamification for Cyber Security Awareness Training Success